firebase/flutterfire/docs/cloud-messaging/client.md

     .listen((fcmToken) {
       // TODO: If necessary send token to application server.

-      // Note: This callback is fired at each app startup and whenever a new
-      // token is generated.
+      // This callback is fired whenever a new token is generated.
     })
     .onError((err) {
       // Error getting token.